Professional Biography

 2002 – 2010

-• Gained skills leading field research
+• Gained skills leading seabird and forage fish field research

 • Practical and formal training in fish taxonomy